-Your Business is Unique, So Why is Your Brand So Generic?!
+Your Business is Unique, So Why's Your Brand Generic?!

 Most businesses, including brand messaging companies themselves, have a hard time not sounding generic.
 They ask themselves all the right questions, or so it seems:

 “What’s the benefit I’m offering my clients?”